NVIDIA/cuda-python/docs/_sources/module/cuda.rst.txt

 .. autoattribute:: cuda.cuda.CUDA_ARRAY3D_DEFERRED_MAPPING

     This flag if set indicates that the CUDA array or CUDA mipmapped array will allow deferred memory mapping

+.. autoattribute:: cuda.cuda.CUDA_ARRAY3D_VIDEO_ENCODE_DECODE

+    This flag indicates that the CUDA array will be used for hardware accelerated video encode/decode operations.

 .. autoattribute:: cuda.cuda.CU_TRSA_OVERRIDE_FORMAT